open-cloud/xos/docs/dev/sync_arch.md

 ## Actors and Types of State

-There are three actors in a Synchronizer that interact with a Data Model:
+There are four actors in a Synchronizer that interact with a Data Model:

 * **Synchronizer Actuators:** An actuator is notified of changes to the data model, upon which it refers to the current state of its service in the data